IgorPatro/IgorPatro/README.md

 My work is my passion 🙏.
 I'm looking forward to improving my skills all the time.
 During my veryyy long career 😂, I have built dozen of webpages and web applications.
 If something can be built in React - I start working immediately.
 Check out my [website](https://patrocreations.com) if you want to get to know me and my story more. 😎

-My passion is to improve my skillset. 🙏 I know I still have a lot to learn, and I'm looking forward to it!
-During my veryyy long career 😂, I have built dozen of webpages and web applications.
-If something can be built in React - I'm doing it immediately.
-If you want to meet me and my story more - check out my [website](https://patrocreations.com) 😎

 <br/>

 I’m currently learning: